 - Cardioversion - is any process that aims to convert an arrhythmia back to sinus rhythm.
 Electrical cardioversion is used when the patient has a pulse but is either unstable, or chemical cardioversion has failed or is unlikely to be successful.
 These scenarios may be associated with chest pain, pulmonary oedema, syncope or hypotension.
 It is also used in less urgent cases - eg, atrial fibrillation (AF) - to try to revert the rhythm back to sinus.

 At the end of the 18th century two physiologists, Prévost and Batelli, performed shock experiments on the hearts of dogs.
 They applied electrical shocks and discovered that small shocks put the dogs' hearts into VF and this was successfully reversed with a larger shock.
-It was first used in humans by Claude Beck, a cardiothoracic surgeon - on a boy aged 14 undergoing cardiothoracic surgery for congenital heart disease.
+It was first used in humans by Claude Beck, a cardiothoracic surgeon - on a boy aged 14 years who was undergoing cardiothoracic surgery for congenital heart disease.
 Electrodes were placed across the open heart.
-Closed chest defibrillation was not discovered until the 1950s in Russia.
+Closed chest defibrillation was not implemented until the 1950s in Russia.
 But it was not until 1959 that Bernard Lown designed the modern-day monophasic defibrillator.
 This is based on the charging of capacitors and then delivering of a shock by paddles over a few milliseconds.
 In the 1980s the biphasic waveform was discovered.
 This provided a shock at lower levels of energy which were just as efficacious as monophasic shocks.

 Differences between monophasic and biphasic systems